kaptandatasolutions/kaptandatasolutions.github.io/_posts/2025-03-10-KAP-TEN-LAST-TECH-NEWS.md

 ---
 layout: post
 title: KAP10 Weekly Update - Top 10 Tech News of the Week
-subtitle: This week, discover the technological advances shaping our future: from AI in smartphones to connected glasses, private 5G networks and new revolutions in mobile photography.
+subtitle: This week, discover the technological advances shaping our future- from AI in smartphones to connected glasses, private 5G networks and new revolutions in mobile photography.
 cover-img: /assets/img/kapt10-2.png
 thumbnail-img: /assets/img/kapt10-1.png
 share-img: /assets/img/kapt10-3.png